Optimal localization for the Einstein constraints: The localized seed-to-solution projection

-\item The inequalities~\eqref{equa-nearEins} on the Einstein operators, in pricinple, could be deduced from the inequalities~\eqref{equa-near-refe} on the geometric data with, however, $p_A$ replaced with the exponent $p_G$ and $\eps$ possibly replaced by a multiple of $\eps$.
-Importantly, we are interested in seed data that do represent ``sufficiently accurate'' approximate solutions, namely those for which $p_A$ is strictly greater than $p_G$.
+\item The inequalities~\eqref{equa-nearEins} on the Einstein operators, in principle, could be deduced for $p_A=p_G$ from the inequalities~\eqref{equa-near-refe} on the geometric data, with a suitable~$\eps_A$.
+However, we emphasize that we are interested in seed data that do represent ``accurate'' approximate solutions, namely those for which $p_A$ is {\it strictly greater} than $p_G$.

 \eei